igna-s/Video-Generator-with-AI/README.md

 # 🎬✨ Welcome to the Video-Generator-with-AI Repository! 🚀🌟

 - In this project, you input a topic, and then separate prompts for both audio and video are generated, allowing you to edit them before finalizing.
 Once the prompts are set, a complete video with synchronized audio is created.
 Additionally, you can enhance the final output by adding a song of your choice, integrating a talking face for more engaging visuals, and including subtitles in the video.
+- The code is in spanish, but with a few changes it will work on other languages
 - Requires Google Gemini and Elevenlabs API keys (free trials available)